Skip to content

 Args:

-and outputs of expressions with fitted free parameters.
-BED is a stochastic measure that calculates
+values and expression outputs with fitted free parameters. ``"bed"`` is a stochastic measure of

 structure identification.